Award-winning composer, arranger, and performer Erik Aho has written music for film, television, commercials, and video games.

 The Suffering - Midway’s action-horror title sold over 1.5 million units was hailed by critics and gamers alike

 In the summer of 2013, ASCAP invited Aho to attend its prestigious Film and Television Composer’s Workshop.
-At the end of the Workshop, Aho received the 2013 ASCAP Foundation’s David Rose Award.
+At the conclusion of the Workshop, Aho received the 2013 ASCAP Foundation’s David Rose Award along with the attendant grant..
 He also received the 2013 RMALA (Recording Musicians Association of Los Angeles) Grant, an honor given to one composer by over 60 musicians from the Hollywood film scoring community.

 Aho is co-founder of the commercial music production company WaxLab (www.waxlabmusic.com), whose clients have included Honda, Activision, Adobe, and Nature Made.